facelessuser/coloraide/docs/src/markdown/cat.md

 manual, auto
 ```

-ColorAide, currently defines the following illuminants for both 2˚ observer and 10˚ observer, but most people are
+ColorAide, currently defines the following illuminants for the 1931 2˚ Standard Observer, but most people are probably
-probably only concerned with D65 and D50 (2˚ observer) which are the only the illuminants used in the default
+only concerned with D65 and D50, which are the only the illuminants used in the default color spaces provided by
-color spaces provided by ColorAide.
-Illuminants are not restricted to what is listed below, but those are the ones
-available by default.
+ColorAide.
+Illuminants are not restricted to what is listed below, but those are the ones available by default.

 Illuminants |
 ----------- |